paulohscwb/polyhedra2/fractalarchimedean/README.md

  <hr>
 <h4>15.
 Menger's Cross - Jerusalem: Snub cube v1</h4>
 <a href="vr/FractalSnubCube2.htm" target="_blank" title="3D model" class="fotoA"><img src="ar/45A.png" class="foto" alt="Snub Cube - Menger's cross Jerusalem"></a><img src="ar/45.png" class="qr">
- <br><br>Consider a fractal snub cube.
+ <br><br>Consider a snub cube.
 We can increase the edge sizes of the corner snub cubes and decrease the edge sizes of the intermediate snub cubes to reveal a cross.
 In this version, we have 8 homothetic snub cubes with an aspect ratio of &#8534; and 12 homothetic snub cubes with a proportion of &#8533;.
 <a href="ra4.html" class="raAR" title="Augmented reality" target="_blank"></a>
 <hr>
 <h4>16.
 Menger's Cross - Jerusalem: Snub cube v2</h4>
 <a href="vr/FractalSnubCube3.htm" target="_blank" title="3D model" class="fotoA"><img src="ar/46A.png" class="foto" alt="Snub Cube - Menger's cross Jerusalem"></a><img src="ar/46.png" class="qr">
- <br><br>Consider a fractal snub cube.
+ <br><br>Consider a snub cube.
 We can increase the edge sizes of the corner snub cubes and decrease the edge sizes of the intermediate snub cubes to reveal a cross.
 In this version, we have 8 homothetic snub cubes with an aspect ratio of &#8730;2 - 1 and 12 homothetic snub cubes with a proportion of (&#8730;2 - 1)&#xb2;.
  <a href="ra4a.html" class="raAR" title="Augmented reality" target="_blank"></a>
 <hr>
 <h4>17.
 Mosely snowflake: Snub cube</h4>